Blog/Migration

 Step 7.
 Fire watch, weeks 5-6.
 A BoaterOS engineer is on-call for two weeks post-cutover with a dedicated Slack channel.
 Most questions are "how do I do X?" rather than "X is broken," but we treat both with equal urgency.
 The service-bay techs will find bugs your sales team never would.

 Step 8.
 90-day review.
-We come back, look at the lift numbers, see what the dealer isn't using that they should be, and prune any custom fields that turned out to be legacy noise.
-Half of dealers archive 20+ fields they thought they needed.
+We come back, look at the increase numbers, see what the dealer isn't using that they should be, and prune any custom fields that turned out to be legacy noise.
+At Fish Tale we archived more than 20 fields the team thought they needed and never opened.

 "The number-one migration failure mode isn't data.
 It's that people forget how the old system used to lie to them.
-We spend more time unlearning DockMaster than importing it."
+We spent more time unlearning DockMaster than importing it."

 The edge cases we hit the most